 All the case reports and case series were evaluated, and the data were extracted for patient demographics, clinical symptomatology, diagnostic and therapeutic interventions, clinical course and outcomes.
 A datasheet for evaluation was further prepared.

-Data Analysis
+Data analysis

 We prepared and evaluated the datasheet with the help of Excel and Microsoft Office 2019.
 Categorical variables were presented as frequency and percentage.
 Mean (SD) or median [interquartile range (IQR)] was used for continuous variables as appropriate.
 We applied a non-parametric correlational statistical test to test the non-parametric statistical hypothesis, as found appropriate.
 A P-value of < 0.05 was deemed significant.
 Unless otherwise indicated, all the statistical analyses were done using SPSS (version 25.0, IBM SPSS Inc., Chicago, IL, United States).
 Tabulation and final documentation were done using MS Office software (MS Office 2019, Microsoft Corp, WA, United States).